f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :scale: 100%

 If you click on the **Dashboard**, you’ll see a graphical representation that has slots color coded based on the partition they are assigned to.
-Hyperlinnks will also be displayed for the WebUI of each chassis partition's managment interface.
+Hyperlinks will also be displayed for the WebUI of each chassis partition's management interface.
 You can click on any of the links to log directly into the chassis partition.

 .. image:: images/initial_setup_of_velos_system_controllers/image21.png
   :align: center